openshift/ansible-service-broker/docs/auth.md

 `authInfo` section of the broker resource.

 Here is an example of creating a broker resource in the service catalog.
-The `spec` tells the service catalog what url the broker is listening at.
+The `spec` tells the service catalog what URL the broker is listening at.
 The `authInfo` tells it what secret to read to get the authentication information.

 ```yaml